Society of United Irishmen: The Volunteers and Parliamentary Patriots

-Belfast debates
+Belfast and Dublin debates

 First resolutions

-It was in the midst of this enthusiasm for events in France that William Drennan proposed to his friends "a benevolent conspiracya plot for the people", the "Rights of Man and [employing the phrase coined by Hutcheson] the Greatest Happiness of the Greater Number its endits general end Real Independence to Ireland, and Republicanism its particular purpose."
-When Drennan's friends gathered in Belfast, they resolved:that the weight of English influence in the government of this country is so great as to require a cordial union among all the people of Ireland; [and]that the sole constitutional mode by which this influence can be opposed, is by complete and radical reform of the representation of the people in parliament.
+It was in the midst of this enthusiasm for events in France that William Drennan proposed to his friends "a benevolent conspiracy — a plot for the people", the "Rights of Man and [employing the phrase coined by Hutcheson] the Greatest Happiness of the Greater Number its end — its general end Real Independence to Ireland, and Republicanism its particular purpose."

+When Drennan's friends gathered in Belfast, they declared that in a "great era of reform, when unjust governments are falling in every quarter of Europe; ... when all government is acknowledged to originate from the people," the Irish people find themselves with "NO NATIONAL GOVERNMENT — we are ruled by Englishmen, and the servants of Englishmen whose object is the interest of another country".
+Such an injury could be remedied only by "a Cordial Union among ALL THE PEOPLE OF IRELAND" and "by a complete and radical reform of the Representation of the People in Parliament".

+They urged their fellow countrymen to follow their example: to "form similar Societies in every quarter of the kingdom for the promotion of Constitutional knowledge, the abolition of bigotry in religion and policies, and the equal distribution of the Rights of Man through all Sects and Denominations of Irishmen".

 The "conspiracy", which at Tone's suggestion called itself the Society of the United Irishmen, had moved beyond Flood's Protestant patriotism.
 English influence, exercised through the Dublin Castle Executive, would be checked constitutionally by a parliament in which "all the people" would have "an equal representation."
 Unclear, however, was whether the emancipation of Catholics was to be unqualified and immediate.
 The previous evening, witnessing a debate over the Catholic Question between the town's leading reformers (members of the Northern Whig Club) Tone had found himself "teased" by people agreeing in principle to Catholic emancipation, but then proposing that it be delayed or granted only in stages.